Data lifecycle management

 Andrii Panchenko, Lead of BI & Data Management at Yalantis

-We’ve been providing data and BI services for a wide variety of businesses across industries including FinTech, healthcare, logistics, real estate, and manufacturing.
+We’ve been providing data engineering and data lifecycle management services for a wide variety of businesses across industries, including FinTech, healthcare, logistics, real estate, and manufacturing.
 For instance, we’ve helped a US-based neobank efficiently define fraudulent activities and generate deep-dive insights about customer behavior to improve and personalize their experience.
 As a result of our cooperation, we helped the company:

-• achieve a 5 percent increase in the user adoption rate
+• achieve a 5% increase in the user adoption rate

 Modernize your business processes by nurturing a data-driven environment